 Groups & Council

 At Burnopfield Primary we take British Values very seriously, and part of our instilling of these values in our children begins with the school council.
-We take it so seriously, in fact, that we have two - The Key Stage 1 Council (which is led by Miss Bingly) and the Key Stage 2 Council (which is led by Mr Gibson).

 No matter what year our children are in, the process of becoming a council member is the same.
 Children who would like to be their class councillor must put their name forward and talk their friends through the reasons why they believe they would be the most fitting representative.
 After that, we have a blind vote.